 An IT conversion course can offer you practical computer skills and theory that you'll be able to transfer to a working environment.
 There are numerous universities offering conversion courses in IT; specialised knowledge of technology in combination with your undergraduate expertise can open up exciting new opportunities – as Professor Uday Reddy, Head of the School of Computer Science at Birmingham, explains: ‘Some students combine the expertise from their original discipline with the knowledge of IT gained in a conversion course to open up new career opportunities.
 A biology graduate may do an IT conversion course and specialise in bioinformatics; a social sciences graduate may combine IT knowledge to specialise in economic or financial modelling.'

 Get into teaching: the postgrad route

 A PGCE is an intensive teacher training course that will get you up to speed and ready to tackle the classroom.
 There is a range of funding options available as well as paid schemes that allow you to learn while you work (such as School Direct or Teach First).
 Applicants come from a wide range of disciplines and the qualification often leads straight to employment.

 Whether you want to study a philosophy course at St Andrew's because you have a keen interest in the subject or risk management at Nottingham because you want to pursue a career in insurance, it is important that you start to consider the career path you want to follow and how a conversion course will fit into that.

-If you are considering a vocational course, do some research into what potential employers are looking for before you make a decision and see what training they offer – note that some employers will sponsor you to complete a conversion course if it will benefit the business.
+If you are considering a vocational course, do some research into what potential employers are looking for before you make a decision.
+You might also want to look into work experience opportunities to make sure you’re pursuing a career that’s right for you.
+See what training employers offer, too – note that some will sponsor you to complete a conversion course if it will benefit the business.